isabella232/maya-json-export/README.md

 - Linux: `/usr/autodesk/userconfig/maya/VERSION/`

 After that, you need to activate the plugin.
 In Maya, open `Windows > Settings/Preferences > Plug-in Manager` and enable the checkboxes next to `SimpleJSON.py`.

+## Gotchas

+- Make sure your meshes are triangulated with `Mesh > Triangulate`
+- You can Export All or Export Selected, but the latter is preferred

 ## License